What Does a Web Developer Do?

 Get a feel for the course by watching this video on interactivity with JavaScript:

 Earning a certification can validate your skill set to potential employers.
-You’ll find a range of general and vendor-specific options, including:
+Keep in mind that while certificate programs often include instruction, certifications may only represent the exam.
+You may take a certificate program or online course to prepare for a certification exam.
+When browsing web development certifications, you’ll find a range of general and vendor-specific options, including:

 • Adobe Certified Expert (ACE)